ovh/docs/pages/platform/public-cloud/suspend_or_pause_an_instance/guide.en-ca.md

 #### From the Horizon interface

-Click on the `Compute`{.action} menu on the left and then select Instances{.action}.
+In the horizon interface, click on the `Compute`{.action} menu on the left and then select Instances{.action}.
 Select `Suspend Instance`{.action} in the drop list for the corresponding instance.

 Once the process is completed, your instance will now appear as `Suspended`{.action}.